Web Accessibility Policy

 The Web Accessibility Coordinator will:

-- have sufficient knowledge, skill and experience to understand and employ the college’s Web Accessibility Standards;
+- have sufficient knowledge, skill and experience to understand and employ the university’s Web Accessibility Standards;

 - be housed in the communications and marketing department;

-- conduct regular audits to measure the college’s web content against the Web Accessibility Standards;
+- conduct regular audits to measure the university’s web content against the Web Accessibility Standards;

 - document and evaluate problems identified through audits; and

-- ensure that the Web Accessibility Standards adopted by the college are documented on Calvin’s website.
+- ensure that the Web Accessibility Standards adopted by the university are documented on Calvin’s website.

 Web Accessibility Coordinator contact person